ibm-managed-security/iac-sample/README.md

 ## Summary

-This example showed how to securely (with transcrypt) and extensibly (with Jsonnet) manage your infrastructure as code (with Terraform).
+This example showed how to securely (with transcrypt) and extensibly (with Jsonnet) manage your infrastructure as code (with Terraform).# iac-sample